House of Stairs (Sleator novel): Plot

+Lola realizes that the machine is rewarding them with food if they display anti-social behavior, such as bullying and violence.
+Lola and Peter resist the pull of the machine and the desire to dance and retreat to another landing.
+Blossom, Abigail, and Oliver stay on the landing with the machine, and their behavior becomes increasingly nasty, both towards each other and also to Peter and Lola (who do not retaliate).
+Lola, feeling she is dying from lack of food, decides to go to the landing with the machine to get some food, but the scientists conducting the experiment remove all the teenagers from the House of Stairs before Lola reaches the machine.
+Lola and Peter then require extensive medical care owing to the starvation they endured.

-The book ends with the explanation of the social experiment from a scientist and the children leaving the building of stairs and finally heading back to civilization.
-On their way they notice a stoplight; when the stoplight flashes green, the children automatically begin to dance, just as they did when the food machine began to blink in the building, suggesting the conditioning to have lasting effects despite them being far away from the original stimulus.
+The book ends with the explanation of the social experiment from a scientist.
+Peter and Lola are branded as misfits because they resisted the behavior modification experiments.
+Outside, the other three teenagers who did succumb to the machine (Blossom, Abigail, and Oliver) notice a stoplight; when the stoplight flashes green, the three teenagers automatically begin to dance, just as they did when the food machine began to blink in the building, suggesting the conditioning to have lasting effects despite them being far away from the original stimulus.

 Film adaptation

 In 2011, the Vancouver-based production house Zest Productions announced executive Scott G. Hyman (500 Days of Summer) had optioned the movie rights to House of Stairs.
 Montreal-based genre writer Doug Taylor was reported to have been hired to adapt the story, and that Hyman, Michael Glassman and Michael Solomon would produce.

 As the film was intended to be live action but very VFX heavy, they intended to shoot it in Montreal to take advantage of local tax breaks for live action/CGI hybrids, with packaging to take place in the second half of 2012.
 However, the project remains listed as "under development" on IMDB, with no further production or release dates.